aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 <span class="image">![CloudWatchL](CWL_slow_query_select.png?raw=true)</span>

+!!! tip "Log retention"
-*Note:* The default log retention period is *Never Expire* however this can be changed*.
+  The default log retention period is *Never Expire* however this can be changed*.
 Please see* [Change log data retention in CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SettingLogRetention.html).

 To increase the readability of these logs, you are going to use [Insights](https://eu-west-1.console.aws.amazon.com/rds/home?region=eu-west-1#database:id=auroralab-mysql-cluster;is-cluster=true;tab=logs-and-events).
 Click on the *insights* and select your log group in the drop down list.
 For slow queries, it will be in the format of /aws/rds/cluster/auroralab-mysql-cluster/slowquery.
 In the text field, enter the following insights query by replacing the <writer node>